 You can setup multiple Relay Server devices on your network.
 Assign each a unique listener port.

-|•||Supports the H.264 & MJPEG video streaming formats|
+|•||Supports the low-latency H.264 & MJPEG video streaming formats|

 |•||Records video segments & captures snapshot images|

-|•||Relay Server provides free, secure remote access|
+|•||Relay Server provides remote access|

 |•||Basic motion detection|

-|•||Displays cameras in List/Grid format, Dark/Light mode|
+|•||Displays cameras in List/Grid format, Dark/Light modes|

-|•||Comprehensive Reference & Overview|
+|•||Comprehensive Reference & Overview sections|

-|•||Designed for phones & tablets|
+|•||Designed for phones (portrait) & tablets (portrait/landscape)|